FAForever/fa-python-binary-patcher/SETUP.md

 # Compilers

-You will need GCC and Clang compilers.
+You will need GCC and Clang compilers and some components of Visual Studio (Yes, patching game engine that was originally built with Visual Studio requires it's components).

 ## Clang